onkarmumbrekar/OpenLTE/README.md

 - Use broadband Antenna for Attacker eNodeB because it supports multiple frequencies

 ## Install gnuradio with UHD (USRP)
-`sudo apt-get install libuhd-dev libuhd003 uhd-host` `sudo apt-get install gnuradio`
+this are the required packges for using USRP b210 `sudo apt-get install libuhd-dev libuhd003 uhd-host` `sudo apt-get install gnuradio`